National Institutes of Health Intramural Loan Repayment Program

 How may assistance be used?

-To provide repayment of extant educational loans incurred by health professionals engaged, as employees of the NIH, in clinical research.
-Recipients must agree by written contract to engage in such research, initially, for a minimum of 2 years; individuals who have conflicting service obligations may not participate in this program until those obligations are satisfied or have been deferred during the period of program service.
-One-year continuation contracts are available, dependent upon the level of debt and continued involvement in clinical research.
-Maximum program benefit is $35,000 per year in loan repayments and $13,650 per year in Federal tax reimbursements.
-Recipients must have qualified educational debt in excess of 20 percent of their annual salary, which is referred to as their "debt threshold."
-An amount equal to half of this "debt threshold" will not be repaid by NIH and must be paid by the Program participants.
+To provide repayment of extant educational loans incurred by health professionals engaged, as employees of the NIH, in laboratory or clinical research.
+Recipients must agree by written contract to engage in such research, initially, for a minimum of 2 or 3 years; individuals who have conflicting service obligations may not participate in this program until those obligations are satisfied or have been deferred during the period of program service.
+Continuation contracts for 1-year terms are available, dependent upon the level of debt and continued involvement in research that supports the research and institutional needs and the mission of the NIH.
+Maximum program benefit is

 What are the requirements after being awarded this opportunity?